 IRC §415, which provides for dollar limits on benefits and contributions under qualified retirement plans, also requires that the IRS annually adjust these limits for cost-of-living changes.
 The IRC also requires various other amounts to be adjusted at the same time and in the same manner as these dollar limits.

-For plan years beginning in 2020, the dollar limitation for voluntary employee salary reductions for contributions to health FSAs increases to $2,750 (from $2,700 in 2019).
-For 2020, the amounts that may be excluded from gross income for employer-provided qualified transportation fringe benefits and qualified parking have both increased to $270 per month (from $265 in 2019).
+For plan years beginning in 2021, the dollar limitation for voluntary employee salary reductions for contributions to health FSAs remains at $2,750.
+For 2021, the amounts that may be excluded from gross income for employer-provided qualified transportation fringe benefits and qualified parking remain at $270 per month.

 To learn more about federal and state laws, regulations, and information to keep your company's payroll operations in compliance, check out Payroll Source Plus!